rmast/rpi-build-and-boot/readme-windows10.md

 ```sh
 sudo ansible-playbook playbook.yml
 ```

+For suspending and resuming the virtual machine in order to restore the /vagrant - shared folder you can use:
+- vagrant suspend
+- vagrant resume

+After you stopped the machine you can restart it with
+- vagrant reload

-As your /vagrant shared folder won't show up at the next reboot, and rebooting is probably necessary for getting NFS to run properly: copy the raspberry-image to /home/vagrant and at the next bootup remove this empty vagrant directory by
+If you get a read/write error mounting /opt/raspberry/root with the way the shared folder is linked you can also copy the raspberry-image to /home/vagrant and at the next bootup (via Virtual Box in order not to link the /vagrant - shared folder) remove this empty /vagrant directory and make your own symlink by

 ```sh
 sudo rmdir /vagrant
 sudo ln -s /home/vagrant /vagrant
 ```

-Making the NFS-Pi-image is shown in the original how-to.
+After a while a cron-script will mount /opt/raspberrypi/boot again from the image.

+For making the NFS-Pi-image it is sufficient to copy /opt/raspberrypi/boot/cmdline.txt back to the first partition of your SD-card.
+This will make your Pi mount the image in /vagrant of your virtual machine as root.

 Probably after a reboot you can reach your Pi with